nicoursi/Vanets-ns3-fb/docs/GETTING_STARTED.md

 cd scheduledJobs
 ../scripts/createJobsAndMaps/generateMapsAndJobsTemplate.py -s "LA-25" --buildings "1" --jobArray "1-3" --protocols "1,6"
 ```
-This will create .job files for the scenario "LA-25" with buildings, for the protocols Fast-Broadcast and Roff, with all supported transmission ranges and it will save them in the folder `jobstemplate` in the root folder.
-You can use a different folder using the `--jobsPath` parameter. `--jobArray "1-3"` means that for each simulation there will be executed run 1,2,3.
-The run rumber is important as it garantees reproducibility.
-Each run, with same parameters, should always return same results.
+This will create `.job` files for the scenario "LA-25" with buildings, using the protocols *Fast-Broadcast* and *Roff*, across all supported transmission ranges.
+The files will be saved in the current folder.
+It is recommended to run this in the `scheduledJobs` directory or one of its subdirectories.
+You can specify a different target folder using the `--jobsPath` parameter.
+The `--jobArray "1-3"` option means that each simulation will be executed with run numbers 1, 2, and 3.
+The run number is important because it ensures reproducibility — each run with the same parameters should always produce the same results.

 **Submitting slurm jobs**